iljoong/azure-devops/terraform/README.md

 # Setup DevOps Lab using Terraform

+> Revised for Terraform _AzureRM 2.1_

 ![DevOps Lab](./azdevopslab.png)

 ## Pre-setup

 1. Create a user assigned identity
-2. Add this identity in your subscriptio IAM
+2. Add this identity in your subscription IAM
 3. Update a `variables.tf`

 ## Run Terraform